VANSH-AGRAWAL007/grocery_management_system/README.md

 Run main.py file

 Requirements:
-CSV,Tkinter,Tkinter.ttk modules should be installed and updated
+csv,Tkinter,Tkinter.ttk modules should be installed and updated